rubygarage/rubygarage.github.com/slides/graphql.markdown

 # A field returning a list type:
 # Equivalent to `tags: [String!]` above
 field :tags, [String], null: true

-# An argument which accepts a list type:
-argument :categories, [Types::PostCategory], required: false
 ```

 --